roethlar/blit/README.md

 # Blit — Fast, Secure File Sync (CLI + Daemon + TUI)

+# DO NOT USE THIS APP IN PRODUCTION!!!
+There are fundamental bugs that need to be fixed before this will be stable enough for a prod release.
+-

 Fast local and remote sync with an async-first daemon, rsync-style delta, and robocopy-style ergonomics.
 Linux and macOS supported; Windows builds are experimental (see Platform Support).

 Highlights: